To Reduce Swaying In Chicago Winds, Vista Tower Getting Empty 'Blow-Through' Floor

-CHICAGO (CBS) — Vista Tower, which will be the city’s third-tallest building, is getting a unique feature for a Chicago skyscraper to prevent the 1,198-foot building from swaying too much in the wind.
+CHICAGO (CBS) — Vista Tower, which will be the city’s third-tallest building, is getting a unique feature for a Chicago skyscraper to prevent the 1,191-foot building from swaying too much in the wind.

-In a rare opportunity, CBS 2 Morning Insider Vince Gerasole traveled to River East, where the city’s newest skyscraper is rising through the winds of change.
+In a rare opportunity, CBS 2 Morning Insider Vince Gerasole traveled to Lakeshore East, where the city’s newest skyscraper is rising through the winds of change.

 From the ground, it already looks a bit different, and it’s unique to the city.

 “We call this the blow-through floor.
-This is the 83rd floor of the building,” said Sean Linnane, executive vice president of Magellan Development Group, which is developing Vista Tower with Dhina-based Dalian Wanda Group.
+This is the 83rd floor of the building,” said Sean Linnane, executive vice president of Magellan Development Group, which is developing Vista Tower with China-based Dalian Wanda Group.

 Like its name implies, the blow-through floor will remain mostly open, allowing winds to blow through and keep the building’s three connected towers from swaying too much under the force.